Marginal note:Amount of allowance

 (A) the extent of the disability in respect of which the pension is paid,

 (B) the percentage of basic pension at which basic compensation is paid, and

 (C) the extent of the disability in respect of which the disability award is paid; and

 (b) is suffering an exceptional incapacity that is a consequence of or caused in whole or in part by the disability for which the member is receiving a pension or a disability award under that Act.

-(1.1) A member of the forces who is eligible for a permanent impairment allowance under the Canadian Forces Members and Veterans Re-establishment and Compensation Act is not eligible to be awarded an exceptional incapacity allowance.
+(1.1) A member of the forces who is eligible for a career impact allowance under the Veterans Well-being Act is not eligible to be awarded an exceptional incapacity allowance.

 Marginal note:Determination of exceptional incapacity

-(2) Without restricting the generality of paragraph (1)(b), in determining whether the incapacity suffered by a member of the forces is exceptional, account shall be taken of the extent to which the disability for which the member is receiving a pension or a disability award under the Canadian Forces Members and Veterans Re-establishment and Compensation Act has left the member in a helpless condition or in continuing pain and discomfort, has resulted in loss of enjoyment of life or has shortened the member’s life expectancy.
+(2) Without restricting the generality of paragraph (1)(b), in determining whether the incapacity suffered by a member of the forces is exceptional, account shall be taken of the extent to which the disability for which the member is receiving a pension or a disability award under the Veterans Well-being Act has left the member in a helpless condition or in continuing pain and discomfort, has resulted in loss of enjoyment of life or has shortened the member’s life expectancy.